STUDENT HANDBOOK

 Public Health and Biomedical Research

 Research on statistical methodology has as its goal the creation of new tools for drawing inferences from data.
-To illustrate, Ron Brookmeyer and Mitch Gail developed the methodology used to monitor and project the size of the US AIDS epidemic; Kung-Yee Liang, Mei-Cheng Wang, and Scott Zeger developed methods for regression analysis with correlated responses.
+To illustrate, former faculty member Ron Brookmeyer and adjunct faculty member Mitch Gail developed the methodology used to monitor and project the size of the US AIDS epidemic; Kung-Yee Liang, Mei-Cheng Wang, and Scott Zeger developed methods for regression analysis with correlated responses.
 Daniel Scharfstein and Constantine Frangakis have developed techniques for assessing the possible impact of missing data in clinical trials and observational studies.
-Kung-Yee Liang, Rafael Irizarry, and Giovanni Parmigiani are developing new quantitative methods for genetics.
 Ingo Ruczinski has developed novel regression methods to predict how proteins will fold.

 To accomplish societal goals, biostatistics and biostatisticians must research important substantive questions as well.
-For example, Francesca Dominici, Aidan McDermott, and Frank Curriero, and colleagues have used multiple national databases to determine the effects of air pollution on mortality across the 90 largest American cities.
-Marie Diener-West, Jim Tonascia, Steve Piantadosi, Steve Goodman, and others have led or collaborated in clinical trials of new therapeutic treatments.
+For example, former faculty member Francesca Dominici, with Aidan McDermott, and Frank Curriero, and colleagues have used multiple national databases to determine the effects of air pollution on mortality across the 90 largest American cities.
+Marie Diener-West, Jim Tonascia, and others have led or collaborated in clinical trials of new therapeutic treatments.
 Karen Bandeen-Roche collaborates with gerontologists to determine the causes and course, and ultimately to postpone the onset, of disability in older adults.
-The Biostatistics Center faculty, including Richard Thompson, Carol Thompson, Elizabeth Johnson and Luu Pham, serve more than 150 biomedical clients each year.
+The Biostatistics Center faculty, including Richard Thompson, Carol Thompson, and Gayane Yenokyan, serve more than 150 biomedical clients each year.

 Throughout its history and today, Hopkins Biostatistics has embraced a broad definition of our discipline, including foundations, methodology, and applications.
 The faculty's commitment to this inclusive perspective and the support of the School's administration and faculty are two of the intangible yet critical components of the Department's current and future success.